MirKml/jsonc2json/README.md

 from command line - `./jsonc2json.sh < config.jsonc > config.json`

 as bash library
-- loads the source script with `--aslib` option as library,
+- loads the source script with `--aslib` option as library
-- then use `convert` function with $1 parameter as JSONC source string
+- use `convert` function with $1 parameter as JSONC source string

 ```bash
 #!/usr/bin/env bash